Board of Trustees

 Expectations of Board Members

-• Regular participation in the monthly Board of Director’s Meeting via Zoom platform on the 2nd Tuesday of every month, 5:30 P.M.
-Eastern Time.
+• Regular participation in the Monthly Board of Director’s Meeting via teleconference call (currently – but is reviewed at least annually) on the 1st Tuesday of each month, 5:30 pm EST or EDT.*

-• Serving an active role on at least one of UUJEC’s committees and/or issues task forces, which involves:
+• Serving an active role on at least one of UUJEC’s Committees and/or Task Forces involves:

-• Participating in periodic working meetings via Zoom, phone, and e-mail
+• Participating in the periodic working meetings via teleconference call and e-mail

-• Developing Committee/Task Force goals, strategies, and an action plan
+• Developing goals, strategies and an action plan

 • Assisting in implementing the action plan

 • Board Members will maintain membership status with annual contributions of record.
-Recommended amount: $240.
-Annual membership dues $40.
+Recommended amount: $250.
+Annual membership dues currently $40.
+Sliding scale to meet your needs is also available.

-• Help UUJEC raise funds by assisting with grant applications, recruiting members, making telephone asks, personal contacts to individuals and congregations.
+• Help UUJEC raise funds by making telephone asks, personal contacts to individuals and congregations.
+Participate in the annual fund drive.

-• Help organize and/or attend UUJEC-sponsored conferences or events at national or regional meetings or at other venues.
+• Help organize and attend UUJEC sponsored conferences or events at regional or district meetings or other venues.

 The Board understands that not all Board members can meet all of these expectations every year.
 We urge our colleagues to meet as many of them as possible so that we can truly continue to be a working board and build working relationships with one another.
 Board leadership will personally contact a Board member who is not participating actively in Board and Committee meetings.
 A negotiated leave of absence for a period of time can be arranged.